trendscenter/coinstac/SETUP.md

 ## Additional Required Software

 1. **RethinkDB** On OSX, using [Homebrew](https://brew.sh/), use: `brew update && brew install rethinkdb`.
 Other options [here](https://rethinkdb.com/docs/install/).
 2. **VSCode** There are no shortage of options when it comes to an editor, but [VSCode](https://code.visualstudio.com/) offers some great [debugging functionality](https://code.visualstudio.com/Docs/editor/debugging).
-You'll need to create a `launch.json` file as outlined [here](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations), with the following contents:
+The root directory has a `launch.json` as outlined [here](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations), with the following contents:

    ```json
    {